-Electrical safety is an area of safety that afffects everyone on campus.
+Electrical safety is an area of safety that affects everyone on campus.
 Irresponsible use of electricity can lead to burns, shocks, explosions and even death.
 The purpose of the electrical safety program is to help people identify electrical hazards and avoid them.
-Basic principlies of electical safety include:
+Basic principlies of electrical safety include:

 - Extension cords should only be used for temporarily.
 They are not to be used in lieu of hard-wiring.

 - Power strips must be plugged directly into a building outlet.
 Avoid daisy-chaining powerstrips (plugging one power strip into another power strip).

 - Inspect all electrical cords on equipment before use for fraying.
 Frayed extension cords and equipment with frayed cords shall be removed from service.

 - Remove all metal jewelry, rings, and watches before working on electrical equipment.

 - Avoid the use of electricity in wet environments.